 Wells, who has been a part of nine bowl teams and two conference championships during his coaching career, came to Utah State after two coaching stints at New Mexico, serving as the Lobos’ wide receivers and kickoff return unit coach in 2010 and wide receivers coach and recruiting coordinator from 2007 to 2008.
 In 2009, Wells served as the quarterbacks coach and passing game coordinator at Louisville.

 Prior to his first stint at New Mexico, Wells spent five years (2002-06) as the tight ends coach and recruiting coordinator at Tulsa and five years at the U.S. Naval Academy (1997-2001) as its quarterbacks coach, fullbacks coach and wide receivers coach, while also serving as the junior varsity head coach and offensive coordinator for three years.

-Wells, a native of Sallisaw, Okla., received his bachelor’s degree in business marketing from Utah State in 1996, graduating cum laude.
-He and his wife Jen have two daughters, Jadyn (10) and Ella (7), and one son Wyatt (4).
-His brother, Luke, is Utah State's co-offensive coordinator, tight ends coach, and recruiting coordinator.
+Wells, a native of Sallisaw, Okla., earned his bachelor’s degree in business marketing from Utah State in 1996, graduating cum laude.
+He and his wife Jen have two daughters, Jadyn (14) and Ella (11), and one son, Wyatt (8).
+His brother, Luke, is USU’s tight ends and inside receivers coach and recruiting coordinator.

 Playing Experience: 1993-96 Utah State - Quarterback

 Education: 1996 Utah State - Business Marketing (Cum Laude)

 Family: Wife, Jen; Daughters - Jadyn (13), Ella (10); Son - Wyatt (7).

 Utah State Has 13 Football ...